Kindergarten 6, District 3, Ho Chi Minh City, an inclusive school in Ho Chi Minh City

 Ms. Nguyen Thi Doan Trang said that teachers need to equip children with self-service and learning management skills such as: preparing and managing learning materials; recognizing learning materials and preserving learning materials.

-After that, teachers need to guide children to get used to the skills of holding a pen and turning the pages of a book.
-For children with disabilities, motor skills develop more slowly, so teachers first need to choose books with thick pages, hard enough for children to turn easily.
-Then, teachers switch to books with thin pages; creating the most comfortable space for children to read.
+Next, teachers need to guide children to get used to the skills of holding a pen and turning the pages of a book.
+For children with disabilities, the ability to move is slower to develop, so teachers first need to choose books with thick pages, hard enough for children to turn easily.
+Then, teachers switch to thin-page books; create the most comfortable space for children to read.
 Teachers read books to children, helping them get used to and comply with the rules of study discipline.

-Next, teachers can introduce children to reading skills, introduce writing skills; train children to have oral communication skills, and behavior control skills.
+Next, teachers can introduce children to reading skills, introduce them to writing skills; train children in spoken language communication skills, and behavior control skills.

 Source link